Stay updated with the latest news of the COVID-19 situation in Vietnam and information for traveling to Vietnam. Read more here.

 Hao Sy Phuong has an iconic blue balcony railing

 There are many ways to explain the name Hao Sy Phuong.
 The most well-known explanation is that Hao means generous, Si is equal to authors, and Phuong is a group of people with the same job.
-Besides, there are some theories such as the alley used to be home of some workers whose boss’s name is Hao Si, or it was named by Mr. Hao, who built and leased all the houses here.
-Whatever it means, Hao Si Phuong is still a peaceful place without loud noises or vehicle smog.
+Besides, there are some theories such as the alley used to be home of some workers whose boss’s name is Hao Si, or it was named by Mr. Hao, who built and leased all the houses there.
+Whatever it means, Hao Si Phuong is still peaceful without loud noises or vehicle's exhaust smoke.

-You might think of a scene in an old Chinese movie while wandering here.
+While wandering here, you might think of a scene in an old Chinese movie.
 The sad news is, since the infrastructure has gone bad, the government has planned to conduct the expropriation soon, so visit this charming alley before it is too late.

 Zen is a Japanese sect of Mahayana Buddhism that aims at enlightenment by direct intuition through meditation.
-The alley at 498 Le Quang Dinh, Ward 1, Go Vap District is called “Zen Alley” since there are four pagodas located here, which makes both the residents and the visitors feel relieved and lighthearted.
-Chau An Pagoda was built in 1952 and it is also the first one to be built here.
-Many Feng Shui masters, the experts in geomancy, state that this alley is located on the land of a dragon, and Chau An Pagoda, Ngoc Phuong Vihara and Gia Lam Pagoda are respectively the head, belly, and tail of the dragon.
+The alley at 498 Le Quang Dinh, Ward 1, Go Vap District is called “Zen Alley” since four pagodas are located here, which makes both the residents and the visitors feel relieved and lighthearted.
+Chau An Pagoda was built in 1952 and is also the first to be built here.
+Many Feng Shui masters, the experts in geomancy, state that this alley is located on the land of a dragon, and Chau An Pagoda, Ngoc Phuong Vihara and Gia Lam Pagoda are, respectively, the head, belly, and tail of the dragon.

 Chau An Pagoda is the first pagoda in the Zen Alley

 Located at 1017 Hong Bang, Ward 12, District 6, people in this alley has made statues of Buddha for more than one hundred years.
-There are more than ten families that keep the tradition of making Buddha or statues of other gods and pass it down from one generation to another.
-Walking down the alley, you can come across sculptures of different sizes and shapes and the workers who are sculpturing, painting, or completing them.
+More than ten families keep the tradition of making Buddha or statues of other gods and pass it down from one generation to another.
+Walking down the alley, you can see sculptures of different sizes and shapes and the workers who are sculpting, painting, or completing them.

 A craftsman is working on his statues